Job Code: MPI-Halle-PhD-NINT

-The Max Planck Institute of Microstructure Physics, Halle, Germany, NINT Department, Director Prof. Joyce Poon, is recruiting Ph.D. students.
-The new NINT Department is initiating research programs on devices and microsystems for the future of computing.
-We are launching research projects in the following areas:
+The Max Planck Institute for Microstructure Physics, Halle, Germany, NINT Department, Director Prof. Joyce Poon, is recruiting Ph.D. students.
+The NINT Department is initiating research programs on devices and microsystems for the future of computing.
+We have research in the following areas:

-- Nanotechnology-enabled brain implants, especially those that combine multiple sensing/stimulation modalities in a single package, to advance neuroscience and brain-computer interfaces
+- Nanotechnology-enabled brain implants to advance neuroscience and brain-computer interfaces

-- Photonic integrated circuits in the visible spectrum for applications beyond telecommunications, such as imaging, displays, sensing, and computing
+- Photonic integrated circuits in the visible spectrum for imaging, displays, and sensing

-- Integration of phase-change materials onto silicon photonic circuits for sensitive photodetection and highly tunable optical thin-film surfaces
+- Integration of phase-change materials onto silicon photonic circuits for neuromorphic computing

 Ph.D. positions are being offered in conjunction with the University of Toronto and the Technical University of Berlin.
 The default area of degree specialization is Electrical and Computer Engineering (ECE) in University of Toronto, or Electrical Engineering and Computer Science (EECS) in TU-Berlin, but the specialization may vary depending on thesis co-supervisors.

-As a Ph.D. student, you will have the opportunity to work at the forefront of technology with an incredible team of highly motivated and smart people, as well as with our network of collaborators from around the world.
-Some of our past research is described here: www.photon.utoronto.ca
+As a Ph.D. student, you will have the opportunity to work at the forefront of technology with an amazing team of highly motivated and smart people, as well as with our network of collaborators from around the world.
+English is the working language at the Institute

 - Excellent academic standing with research or internship experience in electrical and computer engineering, computer science, engineering or applied physics, biomedical engineering, neuroscience, and related disciplines